Pragu3704/CBR-Internship-files/README.md

 # CBR Internship pipeline

-## The pipeline is designed to include the following files:
+## The pipeline is designed to include the following files, with their corresponding fucntionalities:

 1. split_vcf.sh:
  -	This script takes in the main .vcf.gz file as input, counts the number of variants, and divides them by 100.